ab4d/Ab4d.SharpEngine.Samples.Web/README.md

 Namespace implementation status (**compared to desktop and mobile Ab4d.SharpEngine**):
 - **Animation**: 100% implemented :heavy_check_mark:
 - **Cameras**: 100% implemented :heavy_check_mark:
-- **Effects**:
+- **Materials**:
-    - StandardEffect - missing texture support (planned for beta2)
+    - StandardEffect - 100% implemented :heavy_check_mark:
     - ThickLineEffect - LineThickness, line patterns and line caps and hidden lines are not supported.
       WebGL does not support thick lines or geometry shader so this requires a different approach (probably CPU based mesh generation).
 This will be supported after v1.0.
 Use TubeLineModelNode and TubePathModelNode with SolidColorMaterial for thick lines (here the line thickness in not in screen space values).
-    - SolidColorEffect - planned for beta2
     - PixelEffect - planned for v1.0 (probably only 1x1 pixels will be supported with v1.0)
-    - SpriteEffect - planned for v1.0
+    - SpriteEffect - planned for v1.0 :one:
-    - VertexColorEffect - planned for in v1.0
+    - VertexColorEffect - planned for v1.0 :one:
-    - VolumeRenderingEffect - supported later
+    - VolumeRenderingEffect - supported later :two:
 - **Lights**: 100% implemented :heavy_check_mark:
+- **Materials**:
+    - StandardMaterial - 100% implemented :heavy_check_mark:
+    - SolidColorMaterial - (using StandardEffect) - 100% implemented :heavy_check_mark:
+    - LineMaterial - Rendering colored lines with 1px line thikness.
+See comment with ThickLineEffect for more info.
+    - PolyLineMaterial - Polylines are rendered as multiple individual lines.
+Because line thickness is limited to 1px, no mitered and beveled joints are required.
+    - PositionColoredLineMaterial - supported later
+    - VertexColorMaterial - planned for v1.0 :one:
+    - PrimitiveIdMaterial - planned after v1.0 :one:
+    - DepthOnlyMaterial - supported later :two:
-- **Materials**: see supported Effects
+    - VolumeMaterial - supported later :two:
-- **Meshes**: all supported except SubMesh (planned for v1.0)
+- **Meshes**: all supported except SubMesh (planned for v1.0) :one:
-- **OverlayPanels**: CameraAxisPanel planned for v1.0
+- **OverlayPanels**: CameraAxisPanel planned for v1.0 :one:
-- **PostProcessing**: planned after v1.0
+- **PostProcessing**: planned after v1.0 :one:
 - **SceneNodes**: all supported except: height map, instancing, MultiMaterialModelNode and PixelsNode.
-All planned for v1.0.
+All planned for v1.0 :one:
 - **Transformations**: 100% implemented :heavy_check_mark:
 - **Utilities**: implemented all except:
+    - BezierCurve, BSpline - 100% implemented :heavy_check_mark:
-    - BitmapTextCreator - planned for v1.0
+    - BitmapTextCreator - 100% implemented :heavy_check_mark:
+    - CameraController - 100% implemented :heavy_check_mark:
+    - EdgeLinesFactory - 100% implemented :heavy_check_mark:
+    - CameraUtils, LineUtils, MathUtils, MeshUtils, ModelUtils, TransformationUtils - 100% implemented :heavy_check_mark:
+    - LineSelectorData (used for line selection) - 100% implemented :heavy_check_mark:
+    - MeshBooleanOperations - 100% implemented :heavy_check_mark:
+    - MeshOctree - 100% implemented :heavy_check_mark:
+    - MeshTrianglesSorter - 100% implemented :heavy_check_mark:
-    - ModelMover, ModelRotator and ModelScalar - planned for v1.0
+    - ModelMover, ModelRotator and ModelScalar - planned for v1.0 :one:
+    - ObjImporter - 100% implemented :heavy_check_mark:
-    - ObjImporter, ObjExporter, StlImporter, StlExporter - planned for v1.0
+    - ObjExporter - planned for v1.0 :one:
-    - SpriteBatch - planned for v1.0
+    - StlImporter, StlExporter - planned for v1.0 :one:
-    - TextureLoader, TextureFactory - planned for beta2
+    - TextureLoader, TextureFactory - 100% implemented :heavy_check_mark:
+    - Triangulator - 100% implemented :heavy_check_mark:
+    - TrueTypeFontLoader, VectorFontFactory - 100% implemented :heavy_check_mark:
-    - VectorFontFactory, TrueTypeFontLoader - planned for v1.0
+    - SpriteBatch - planned for v1.0 :one:

 Other not implemented features:
-- Transparency sorting (planned to beta2)
 - Super-sampling (planned for later)

 ### Roadmap

-**Beta 2** version is planned for October 2025.

 **v1.0** is planned to be released before the end of 2025.